pyrareae/notte/README.md

 *SPA: Single Page Application

 ## notte-rails
+This is the first one and the reference.
 Basic Rails 7 server.
 Using the new jsbundling asset pipeline.
 This is using html over the wire for the server ui and runs a json api for use with spa apps.
 I've skipped Devise and opted for a simple auth system because I felt like it.

+### Remarks

+Rails is my "good ol' reliable" and usually "just works", but I'm used to using it.
+It gives you a lot for free, which is nice.
+The new HTML over the wire features are pretty nice and result in a snappy UI in this demo, without the fuss of using a full blown SPA.

 ## notte-laravel
 TODO